StianMaehre/DrumProject/README.md

 Without any arguments, the project will initialize, solve, save the raw data, plot and save the plots for a koch square with level 3.

-To solve for a system with a koch square on another level, the user can add "--level $<int>$".
-The number of points in the numerical lattice is defined to fit the given level, with a minimum of points that fit level 3.
-As a higher level needs more points, a higher level than 5 will use quite a long time to run.
+To solve for a system with a koch square on another level, the user can add "--level int".
+Note as higher level needs more points, it will take longer to run.
+A level higher than 4 is not recommended.

-There is a possibility for the user to choose which action to do by adding the arument "--action $<string>$", with 3 different options:
+There is a possibility for the user to choose which action to do by adding the arument "--action string", with 3 different options:
 1. "initializeAndSolve", this will initialize and solve the system for the given level.
 2. "plot", this will plot and save the plots, IF the system is already solved and the raw data is saved.
 3. "all", which initialize, solve, save the raw data, plot and saves the plots for the given level.
 This is set to be default